Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

 \subsection{Flat coordinates}

-It turns out that the irregular divisor has not only zero self-intersection, but it also has torsion normal bundle.
+Here, we show that any connected component $D$ of the irregular divisor $I$ has torsion normal bundle, in particular $D\cdot D=0$.
 Indeed something even stronger holds true as proved in the proposition below.
-Before to state it, we note that the singular set $\sing(\mathcal H)$ over the irregular divisor $I$ consists of finitely many $\P^1$-fibers, located over intersection points of the polar divisor, and a smooth curve $Z\subset\pi^{-1}(I)$ on which $\pi$ induces a $2$-fold \'etale covering $\pi\vert_Z:Z\to I$.
-If we restrict this picture to a connected component $D$ of $I$, the curve $Z\vert_D$ may {\bf split} as a union of two sections, say $Z_0$ and $Z_\infty$, or be irreducible (i.e. unsplit).

 \begin{prop} Let $(P,\mathcal H)$ be a reduced Riccati foliation on a projective surface $S$.
 Let $D= k \cdot D_{red}$ be a connected component of the irregular divisor $I$.
-Then, the normal bundle of $D_{red}$ is torsion of order $r$ dividing $2k$.
-Assume now that the non vertical part $Z\subset\sing(\mathcal H)$ of the singular set splits over $D$.
-In this case, torsion $r$ actually divides $k$, and moreover
+Then the normal bundle of $D_{red}$ is torsion of order $r$ dividing $2k$ (dividing $k$ in the split case) and moreover